Trading Strategies Generated Pathwise by Functions of Market Weights: Sufficient conditions for strong relative arbitrage

 and we are in very similar situation as in Theorem 5.1 of \cite{Karatzas:Ruf:2017}.

-To be more precise, if $K$ takes non-negative values and is a `Lyapunov functional' for the vector $\mu$ of market weights, in the sense that $\Gamma^{K}(t):=-\frac{1}{2}\sum_{i, j=1}^{d}\int_{0}^{t}\partial_{i, j}^2 K(\mu^{s})d\langle \mu_i, \mu_j \rangle (s)$ is nondecreasing, then the requirement $\Gamma^{K}(T_*)>K(\mu^0)$ ensures strong relative arbitrage condition over every time-horizon $[0, t]$ with $T_* \leq t \leq T$ as in Theorem 5.1 of \cite{Karatzas:Ruf:2017}.
+To be more precise, if $K$ takes non-negative values and is a `Lyapunov function' for the vector $\mu$ of market weights, in the sense that $\Gamma^{K}(t):=-\frac{1}{2}\sum_{i, k=1}^{d}\int_{0}^{t}\partial_{i, k}^2 K\big(\mu(s)\big)d\langle \mu_i, \mu_k \rangle (s)$ is nondecreasing, then the requirement $\Gamma^{K}(T_*)>K\big(\mu(0)\big)$ ensures strong relative arbitrage over every time-horizon $[0, t]$ with $T_* \leq t \leq T$ as in Theorem 5.1 of \cite{Karatzas:Ruf:2017}.
 Thus, in this `separated' case, we cannot achieve more than the result in Theorem 5.1 of \cite{Karatzas:Ruf:2017}, as all terms on the right-hand side of \eqref{Ineq: separated case} that involve $H$ vanish.
-This is because when we additively generate the trading strategy $\varphi$ in \eqref{Def: varphi} from a regular functional $G$, only vertical derivatives of $G$ in \eqref{Def: vartheta2} are involved in $\varphi$, and this makes the $H$ term in \eqref{Eq: seperated case} meaningless in generating $\varphi$.
-Therefore, to be able to find new sufficient conditions for strong relative arbitrage, we need forms of $G$ more complicated than \eqref{Eq: seperated case}.
-All the following examples of $G$ we develop in this paper are of those more complicated forms. \end{rem}
+This is because when we generate additively the trading strategy $\varphi$ in \eqref{Def: varphi} from a regular function $G$, only the partial derivatives of $G$ with respect to the market weights in \eqref{Def: vartheta2} are involved in $\varphi$, and this makes the $H$ term in \eqref{Eq: seperated case} meaningless in generating $\varphi$.
+Therefore, to be able to find new sufficient conditions for strong relative arbitrage, we need forms of $G$ more sophisticated than \eqref{Eq: seperated case}.
+All the examples of $G$ we develop in this paper from now onwards, are of those more elaborate forms. \end{rem}